1

 award-winning Block-Buster theory will upstage the staid and steady

 presentation.
-Throw in the support, during the 20th century, of
+Throw in the support that occurred during the 20th century) of

 the Western World’s dominant religion with its affinity for cataclysmic